dhax/go-base/README.md

 ## Start Application

-- Clone this repository
+- Clone and change into this repository

+### Local

-- Create a postgres database and set environment variables for your database accordingly if not using same as default
+- Create a postgres database and set environment variables for your database accordingly if not using below defaults
 - Run the application to see available commands: `go run main.go`
-- First initialize the database running all migrations found in ./database/migrate at once with command _migrate_: `go run main.go migrate`
+- Run all migrations from database/migrate folder: `go run main.go migrate`
 - Run the application with command _serve_: `go run main.go serve`

-Or just use the provided docker-compose file.
-After first start attach to the server container and run `./main migrate` to populate the database.
+### Using Docker Compose

+- First start the database only: `docker compose up -d postgres`
+- Once initialize the database by running all migrations in database/migrate folder: `docker compose exec server ./main migrate`
+- Start the api server: `docker compose up server`

 ## API Routes